 COVID-19 Webinar Series - For health professionals, by health professionals.

-This webinar series is dedicated to give healthcare workers on the frontline, regular and easy-to-access updates from healthcare leaders on COVID-19.
+This webinar series from the Royal Society of Medicine is dedicated to give healthcare workers on the frontline, regular and easy-to-access updates from healthcare leaders on COVID-19.

 Chaired by leading experts, these webinars will discuss different topics and challenges that healthcare workers, leaders and the public are facing, and how we are responding.